Donor Profile

 How much ODA does Sweden allocate?

-In 2022, Sweden was the 2nd largest donor relative to its economy and the 9th-largest donor country overall.
-Preliminary 2023 OECD data show Sweden falling slightly in relative terms to be the 3rd-largest donor country relative to its economy.
+In 2023, Sweden was the 9th-largest donor country overall.
 Sweden’s commitment to development cooperation remains one of the strongest in the world, ranking 1st in the Center for Global Development’s 2023 Commitment to Development Index.

 How is Swedish ODA changing?